How to Become a Ship Captain

 Salary

 Apart from receiving responses like ‘Aye Aye Captain!’, a ship captain has various monetary benefits.
 Owing to the extraordinary responsibilities, accountability for any mishap on the ship, and unanticipated hours in the ocean, the shipmaster earns a solid amount including overtime and bonus.
 The average salary of a ship captain in India is INR 4,500,000/ year.
-The salary during the initial years of work is approximately INR 4 million with an increase after 6-7 years till up to INR 5 million.
+The salary during the initial years of work is approximately INR 4 million with an increase after 6-7 years up to INR 5 million.

 Skills Required

 Leading a ship across oceans, bays, lakes, etc requires a strong will and a set of skills that will lead the way smoothly.
-The following are a few skills that are crucial for the journey on how to become a ship captain.
+The following are a few skills that are crucial for the journey how to become a ship captain.

 • Sound Judgement